Top Eye Safety Tips for the 4th of July

 On Independence Day, many people look forward to celebrating with friends and family while enjoying some fun in the sun, barbeques, and of course, fireworks.
 While fireworks can be exciting, please remember to practice proper eye safety.

 “Fireworks can cause severe and sometimes irreversible eye injuries.
 Nearly half of the victims are bystanders and children.
-It is important to exercise caution when using or watching fireworks of any kind,” says Kara M. Cavuoto, M.D., an ophthalmologist at Bascom Palmer Eye Institute.
+It is important to exercise caution when using or watching fireworks of any kind,” says Kara M. Cavuoto, M.D., an ophthalmologist at Bascom Palmer Eye Institute, part of the University of Miami Health System.

-These common eye injuries include burns, lacerations, abrasions, retinal detachments, optic nerve damage, and ruptured eyeballs.
-About 1,000 of these injuries involve sparklers, firecrackers, and bottle rockets, all of which are frequently and falsely advertised as safe for young children.
-In fact, according to the United States Consumer Product Safety Commission, half of the reported sparkler injuries in 2019 involved children younger than 5.
+Common eye injuries include burns, lacerations, abrasions, retinal detachments, optic nerve damage, and ruptured eyeballs.
+Of the nearly 12,000 injuries, there were 1,500 eye injuries involving firecrackers and 1,100 involving sparklers.
+It’s important to note that sparklers, firecrackers, and bottle rockets are frequently and falsely advertised as safe for young children.
+In fact, according to the USCPSC, half of the reported sparkler injuries in 2019 involved children younger than 5.

 “Even sparklers can permanently damage the eye,” says Dr. Cavuoto.
 “Sparklers are not toys, and children should not play with them.”